abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](get-started-page.png)

-> Preview checkbox should be checked to be able to see the theme selection section on the *Get Started* page.
+> The "Preview" checkbox should be checked to be able to see the theme selection section on the *Get Started* page.

 ### Optional PWA Option Added to Get Started Page

 We've introduced the PWA support for the startup templates for Angular & Blazor WASM UIs in **v5.3**.
-In this version, we also add this PWA option to the [*Get Started*](https://abp.io/get-started) page on [abp.io](https://abp.io/) website.
+In this version, we also add this PWA option to the [*Get Started*](https://abp.io/get-started) page on the [abp.io](https://abp.io/) website.

 ![](pwa-support-get-started-page.png)